U10 Alpine Skiing: Risa Ohno, the super kid who's the talk of New Zealand

 This brave silhouette makes it hard to believe it's the same person!

 Apparently, he heard a friend from kindergarten talking about how they had enjoyed going to a ski resort and playing in the snow, such as sledding, and that's when he decided he wanted to try skiing.
 In the summer, in a region where there is no snow, the opportunity to start skiing came down.
-It was quite an unexpected turn of events.
+It was quite an unexpected turn of events

 Encounter with alpine skiing

 And so began their skiing life.
 During a few family trips to the slopes, they happened to come across an alpine skiing competition.
 Risa said, "I want to try it!"
-So they looked into how they could take part in gate practice and discovered they needed to join a team.
+So they looked into how they could take part in gate practice and discovered they needed to join a team

-There are few teams that even kindergarteners can join, and the JFAMILIA SKI CAMP is originally aimed at elementary school students and above.
-However, her enthusiasm and skiing were highly praised when she participated in a trial session, and she was given special permission to join.
+There are few teams that accept kindergarteners, and the "JFAMILIA SKI CAMP" she currently belongs to is normally for elementary school students and older.
+However, her enthusiasm and skiing skills were recognized during a trial participation, and she was specially allowed to join.
 Since then, she has been practicing with the same team and under the same coach.

-Coach Jiro Tomii (right) is working closely with each player.
+Coach Jiro Tomii (right) is working closely with each player

 The team, which specializes in alpine skiing and is dedicated to athletes aiming to become world champions, is based in Nozawa Onsen Village, Nagano Prefecture.
 The coach is Jiro Tomii, a former professional skier himself.
-The fact that Risa was able to fit in so well in such an environment right from the start speaks volumes about her talent.
+The fact that Risa was able to fit in so well in such an environment right from the start speaks volumes about her talent

 Wearing protective gear, he boldly attacks the gates

-We asked Risa, whose motivation is to skate in a way that looks cool and fun, about her ideal style of skating.
+We asked Risa, whose motivation is to skate in a way that looks cool and fun, about her ideal style of skating

 "I put my weight firmly on my outside leg and let the ski run."

-Risa accelerates and gets further away, and before you know it, she's reached the bottom.
+Risa accelerates and gets further away, and before you know it, she's reached the bottom

 Risking his life to take photos and supporting his family

 Furthermore, wanting to provide the same food environment as when they are in Japan, the mother brings a large amount of Japanese ingredients and seasonings.
 The ski trip already requires a lot of luggage, but now they've added filming equipment.
-Their passion for skiing is so great that they're worried they'll be told they're carrying too much luggage at the airport.
+Their passion for skiing is so great that they're worried they'll be told they're carrying too much luggage at the airport

 A large amount of luggage for several people to recreate "home"